 We have rigorous systems in place to ensure compliance with laws and regulations.

-When we fall short of our high standards, we are usually the first to say so — and we take action to remedy our shortcomings.
+When we fall short of our high standards, we are usually the first to say so — and we remedy our shortcomings.

 We reinforce these values through management tone and oversight that start at the top.
 New employees learn them on day one.
 They are continually modeled and reinforced throughout the company and throughout everyone’s career.
-For example, we begin all meetings with a safety message; our employees coach one another on safe work habits and are subject to a safety-based incentive compensation metric.
+For example, we begin meetings with a safety message; our employees coach one another on safe work habits; and incentive compensation is contingent upon company-wide safety performance.

 Our Values in Brief